farhadi/node-smpp/README.md

-* For `short_message` and `message_payload` fields you can specify a buffer or a string or an object containing `udh` and `message` properties, while `udh` is a buffer and `message` is either a string or a buffer. strings will be automatically encoded using ucs2 or ascii depending on their characters.
-Also `data_coding` (if not specified) will be automatically set to 0x01 or 0x08 for ascii and ucs2 encodings respectively.
+* For `short_message` and `message_payload` fields you can specify a buffer or a string or an object containing `udh` and `message` properties, while `udh` is a buffer and `message` is either a string or a buffer. strings will be automatically encoded using ASCII, LATIN1, or UCS2 depending on their characters.
+`data_coding` (if not specified) will be automatically set to 0x01, 0x03, or 0x08
+for ASCII, LATIN1, and UCS2 encodings respectively.
 Also UDH indicator bit in `esm_class` is automatically set if `udh` exists.
 * `sm_length` parameter is not needed.
 It will be automatically set depending on the length of the `short_message`.
 * `dest_address` parameter in `submit_multi` operation must be an array of